top of page

 Growing a Helpful Attention Muscle

 If you close your eyes for a moment and just notice what you’re noticing, what are you aware of?
 Are you zooming in or zooming out?
-And which “you” is aware of what you’re noticing?
-Can you sense and connect to a deeper “you” that can observe what you’re paying attention to?
-That “you” is the real you that gets lost under the busy.
+And which “You” is aware of what you’re noticing?
+Can you sense and connect to a deeper “You” that can observe what you’re paying attention to?
+That “You” is the real you that gets lost under the busy.
 It knows what you need.
 It connects you to all the external versions of “you” that you’ve been, that you are and that you will be.
 It’s the essence of you and it’s very powerful.

 Build Your “You” Muscle

-At its core, meditation is a way to train your attention.
-There are many ways you can begin and the good news you can’t be “bad” at it.
-Even if you notice that you’re mind is busy and won’t settle, you’re developing the ability to be aware of your awareness.
-Each time you close your eyes, you’re simply practicing noticing whatever is there.
-I have two simple ways I can help you: 1.
-A really simple way to start is my “Get Started Now!”
+1. A really simple way to start is my “Get Started Now!”
 Meditation Mini Course.
-It’s designed to give you the fundamentals of a practice in 5 short videos.
+It’s designed to give you the fundamentals of a meditation practice in 5 short videos.
 “I just want to say that your techniques are amazing - you’re the first practitioner that’s enabled me to incorporate meditation and mindfulness into my daily life” Dr Esther Cole, Lifespan Psychology You can find out more here 2.
 The 21 Day Calm and Clarity Reset: This will guide you to build sustainable practices that will build you a flexible toolkit.
 This is also available as a gift voucher if you know someone who needs this in their life!
-You can find out more here I’d love to know how you get on if you give it a try.
-I’m here to support you and cheer you on every step of the way.
+It comes FREE with membership to Be., so you can get started and by Christmas you'll feel so much clearer.

 PLUS, You can always ask someone to gift Calm to you for Christmas!
 Check out the gift options here Whatever this festive season brings, I hope you can find peace, calm and joy.
 You deserve it.
 Take care Laura